dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 ### For Lab Today

-With your team, use the poisonous mushrooms data to create a kNN model that will allow an avid mushroom picker to determine whether or not the mushroom they have picked is edible or poisonous.
+With your team, use the NFL data to create a kNN model that will forecast the success of a passing play.

 - How does your model perform out-of-sample?
 - How does it perform relative to other algorithms we have used?
-(Try a few to find out!)
-- Is accuracy score the best measure on this data?
-(Might one kind of inaccuracy matter more than another?)